Musculoskeletal Problems

 Pelvic physiotherapy during pregnancy offers real, gentle relief for the discomforts that most moms-to-be face.
 And with a trusted provider like ALIGN Health by your side, you’re not just managing symptoms—you’re actively preparing your body for one of life’s biggest moments.

-Pelvic Physiotherapy for women
+Physiotherapy for Women’s Health

 Why Pelvic Physiotherapy is Essential for Women’s Health